-As a trustee you must take reasonable steps to protect your charity’s beneficiaries, staff, volunteers and those connected with the activities of the charity from harm.
-Your charity should be a safe and trusted place.
+You must take reasonable steps to protect your charity’s beneficiaries, staff, volunteers and those connected with the activities of the charity from harm.

 Your safeguarding duties

 You must take reasonable steps to protect those connected with your charity from harm.
 This includes:

 - people who benefit from your charity’s work

 This should be a key governance priority for all charities, regardless of size, type or income.
 This does not just apply to those working with children or people who are traditionally considered to be at risk.